-People want to be organized, that is a given.
+You want to be organized, that is a given.
 Getting organized, purging, editing, paring down, de-cluttering, and clutter free articles dominate the cover of every magazine.
-Organizing is America's new favorite subject.
-Actually getting organized is a whole different matter.
+Minimizing is America's new favorite obsession.

-We help people manage varied interests and stuff so they can enjoy their interest.
-We help them with how to combine two people's stuff in one place, behavioral techniques to remain organized, interior design ideas, cute and efficient ways to set up a desk, how to deal with mail, financial management, filing, business, paperwork, bills, having too much stuff, no storage, creative storage, mind clutter, and what to keep, throw away or donate.
+You will be organized in ways you never imagined.
+Professional organizers help you with new interior design ideas, efficient ways to set up a desk, how to deal with mail, financial management, filing, business, paperwork, bills, creative storage, mind clutter, and what to keep, throw away or donate.

-The consequences we discovered of not being organized cause confusion, stress, loss of time, loss of items, feeling overwhelmed, chaos, cleaning too long when things pile up, losing things, taking to much time too find things, missing items, can't find anything, waste of money, buying storage helpers but not using them, buying organization tools and not using them, buying too much stuff on-line, on sale, buying the same things over and over since they don't remember they have them, forgetfulness, crazed feelings, tired, fatigue, disappointment, misplaced documents, not getting things done on time, missing appointments, missing celebrations, bills not getting paid on time, mortgage or rent not getting paid on time, poor credit, depression, anxiety, funk, worry and embarrassment.
+The consequences of not being organized cause confusion, stress, loss of time, loss of items, and feeling overwhelmed.
+Clutter chaos causes lost items, taking too much time too find things, and a waste of money.
+Buying storage containers and organization tools, yet not using them becomes frustrating.
+Buying too much stuff on-line, and on sale, and buying the same things over and over becomes costly, and can border on "shopping addiction".
+Most people buy so much stuff yet they don't remember what they have.
+This buying cycle causes crazed feelings, fatigue, and disappointment.
+The result of being disorganized is misplaced documents, not getting things done on time, missing appointments, missing celebrations, bills, mortgage or rent not getting paid on time, poor credit, depression, anxiety, funk, worry and embarrassment.

-So Getting Organized is a good idea and there is a method to the madness.
+So getting organized is a good idea.
 Here are some tips to make organizing easier by understanding what gets in our way.